imba/imba-guide/docs/index.md

 **If you are coming from JavaScript**, you may still want to read through this guide as a refresher for some of the concepts.
 Or you may simply skip from one code snippet to another, and only read the surrounding text if the code looks unfamiliar.
-You will also find [a section](./lvl0/javascript.md) on tips and gotchas for JavaScript developers, that cover some of the common pitfalls.
-We have also prepared a list of cheats in each section that will cover the differences and similarities between Imba and JavaScript.
+We have prepared a list of **Cheats** in each section that will cover the differences and similarities between Imba and JavaScript.

 ## How to use this guide